 2. Pay attention to interest rates on accounts

 Take a look at your current bank statement.
 You’re probably earning .01% interest which is basically nothing.
 Your money can’t work for you if it doesn’t have the opportunity to make interest!
-If you use a high interest savings accounts like Ally’s (the one I use and love) at 1% or more, you could be making 100 TIMES more interest than you currently do.
-This is the difference between making $50 in interest in your current account to making $5,000 in interest on the same money if it was in a high interest account.
+If you use a high yield savings account at a bank like CIT Bank at 1% or more, you could be making 100 TIMES more interest than you currently do.
+This is the difference between making $50 in interest in your current account to making $5,000 in interest on the same money if it was in a high yield account.

 3. Never pay full price